 However, some seem to be wondering how exactly Karaage and Katsu differ.
 So here, I will explain what they are and spot the difference between the two dishes.

 First, Karaage is an Agemono dish, where we thinly coat the food material in wheat flour/Katakuriko potato starch and deep-fry it in oil at a high temperature (about 170 to 180 degrees Celsius).

 Karaage is almost synonymous with Tori no Karaage (鶏の唐揚げ) using chicken thigh, but in addition, we prepare various ingredients for the dish, including chicken breast, fish, shrimp, and vegetables.

 Although the ingredients of Karaage are not pre-seasoned, in modern times, we often marinate them in a liquid of soy sauce and sake rice wine, like Tatsuta Age (竜田揚げ).

-Karaage is tender and juicy, and eaten on its own or typically with lemon or mayonnaise.
+Chicken Karaage is tender and juicy, and the condiments for it include lemon and mayonnaise.

-Unlike Karaage, the food material for Katsu is breaded and deep-fried in plenty of oil that is heated to a temperature between 180 and 190 degrees Celsius.
+Unlike Karaage, the food material for Katsu is battered, breaded with panko breadcrumbs, and then deep-fried in lard or vegetable oil at a temperature between 180 and 190 degrees Celsius.